-On May 19, 2012, CVR became a member of the consolidated federal tax group of AEP.
-At December 31, 2012, CVR has Kansas state income tax credits of approximately \$10 million, which are available to reduce future Kansas state regular income taxes.
-These credits, if not used, will expire in 2027 to 2028.
-Additionally, CVR has Oklahoma state income tax credits of approximately \$4 million which are available to reduce future Oklahoma state regular income taxes.
+On May 19, 2012, CVR became a member of the consolidated federal tax group of AEPC.
+At December 31, 2013, CVR has Kansas state income tax credits of approximately \$5 million, which are available to reduce future Kansas state regular income taxes.
+These credits, if not used, will expire in 2029.
+Additionally, CVR has Oklahoma state income tax credits of approximately \$9 million which are available to reduce future Oklahoma state regular income taxes.
 These credits have an indefinite life.